Thomas John Barnardo: Alleged Jack the Ripper suspect

 At the time of the Whitechapel murders, due to the supposed medical expertise of Jack the Ripper, various doctors in the area were suspected.
 Long after his death, Barnardo was named a possible suspect by Donald McCormick (1970) and Gary Rowlands (2005).
-Rowlands proposed that Barnardo's lonely childhood and religious zeal led him to kill prostitutes to clear them from the streets and to encourage them to place their children into his care.
-Only because of an accident in a swimming pool that left him deaf shortly after murdering Mary Kelly did he stop killing, as being deaf left him more vulnerable to capture.

 There is no evidence that Barnardo committed the murders, and critics of this theory have also pointed out that his age and appearance did not match any of the descriptions of the Ripper.
 Barnardo was well known in the East End, however, and would visit cheap boarding houses to talk to underprivileged customers.
 During one of these visits, he spoke to a group at 32 Flower and Dean Street, Whitechapel, during the period of the murders.
 One of the women drunkenly cried, 'We're all up to no good and no-one cares what becomes of us; perhaps some of us will be killed next.'
 He later viewed the body of Elizabeth Stride, Jack the Ripper's third canonical victim, at the mortuary and confirmed that she had been among those present.